ishitac1205/Localrepo/README.md

-# This is a local to remote repo
+# This is a local to remote repository